API Reference

 Returns

-• A new SymmetricBlockMatrix instance constructed from the given blocks and size.
+• A new SymmetricBlockMatrix instance constructed from the given blocks and indices.

 source